GitHubbubble/gitPro/Rebase.md

 Assuming you have pushed some commits to the server which your colleagues' works are based on, you modified them with `git rebase`, and pushed them to the server again, your partners will have to merge their work and the commits will get messy once you want to pull their work.

 Here is a successful example of destroying a repository by rebasing.
-Assume you are pretending to work on a central server and you have fixed some bugs on your computer:
+Assume you are working on a central server and you have fixed some bugs on your computer:
 **(The upper commits are in the server and the lower commits are local)**

 ![rebase1](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/rebase1.png)